IT Acceptable Use Policy

-Access to some University computer systems requires that each user have a unique identity, protected by a password.
-A computer identity represents the user in various system activities, to provide access to software and data, and to associate the user's own software and data with the identity.
+- Access to some of Webster’s information technology resources requires that each User have a unique identity, protected by a password.
+A computer identity represents the User in various system activities, to provide access to software and data, and to associate the User's own software and data with the identity.
 As such, this computer identity is a University instrument of identification, and its misuse constitutes forgery or misrepresentation and is subject to University disciplinary action.
-In particular:

 - No Webster system is to be used for any illegal or criminal purpose.

-- Unauthorized attempts to gain root access or access to any account not belonging to the user on any Webster system are prohibited.
+- Unauthorized attempts to gain access to any account not belonging to the User on any Webster system are prohibited.

 - Unauthorized access to restricted databases is prohibited.

-- Password sharing is prohibited.
-Users shall be held responsible for choosing safe passwords, ensuring file protections are set correctly, and for all use of accounts and user-ids assigned to them.
+- If a User learns of a potential breach in the security of Webster’s information technology resources, the User must report the potential security breach to Webster’s system administrators.
+Password sharing is prohibited.
+Users shall be held responsible for choosing safe passwords, ensuring file protections are set correctly, and for all use of accounts and User-ids assigned to them.

 Civility and liberty

 Webster seeks to protect the civil, personal, and property rights of those properly